avthedev/Capstone-Project-Restaurant-Reservation/README.md

 /tables	GET	Lists all tables
-/tables	POST	Creates a new table /tables/:table_id/seat	PUT	Seats a reservation at a table /tables/:table_id/seat	DELETE	Finishes an occupied table
+/tables	POST	Creates a new table /tables/:table_id/seat	PUT	Seats a reservation at a table /tables/:table_id/seat	DELETE	Finishes an occupied table</p>